AnupamSudhakaran/graphql-analytics-project/README.md

 Have enabled caching in getCustomerSpends Query

-Have put indexs which are visible in the Mongo Schemas also running the code once will shoot indexes onto the DB -- pelase note  _id is by default indexed
+Have put indexes which are visible in the Mongo Schemas also running the code once will shoot indexes onto the DB -- pelase note  _id is by default indexed

 ```